On the Physical Nature of the Scalar Mode Mass in the Jordan frame of a Metric $f(R)$ gravity: Introduction

-A simple and well-known example of an $f(R)$ theory is the so-called $R^2$ gravity (\cite{capozziello2011extended}), originally introduced in \cite{starobinsky1980new, starobinsky1987general}.
-In particular, if we add also a cosmological constant term in the $R^2$ gravity action, we are \emph{de facto} looking at the first three terms of a Taylor expansion of the generic function $f(R)$ at sufficiently low curvatures.
-Two fundamental requirements naturally arise when modifying General Relativity: \begin{itemize} \item any correction to the standard gravity theory must be in agreement, within experimental uncertainties, with the current tests of GR, the most stringent among which are the Solar System tests (\cite{barrow1983stability}); \item any new theory of gravity has to account for the late-time accelerated expansion of the Universe, which takes place at large scales.
-To do so, the theory introduces corrections that become important at low values of $R$.
-See, for example, the Hu-Sawicki model (\cite{hu2007models}). \end{itemize}
+looking at the first three terms of a Taylor expansion of the generic function $f(R)$ at sufficiently low curvatures.
+Two fundamental requirements naturally arise when modifying General~Relativity: \begin{itemize} \item Any correction to the standard gravity theory must be in agreement, within~experimental uncertainties, with~the current tests of GR, the~most stringent among which are the Solar System tests~\cite{barrow1983stability}. \item Any new theory of gravity has to account for the late-time accelerated expansion of the Universe, which takes place at large scales.
+To~do so, the~theory introduces corrections that become important at low values of $R$.
+See, for~example, the~Hu--Sawicki model~\cite{hu2007models}. \end{itemize}

-A further challenge in $f(R)$ gravity is the so-called "Hubble tension", i.e., the $4\sigma$ discrepancy in the detections of the Hubble constant value from different sources.
-On one hand, the S$H_0$ES collaboration (\cite{Riess2022}) that measures $H_0$ from the supernova data at low redshift $z$; while on the other hand the Planck collaboration (\cite{Planck2018}) infers $H_0$ from the CMB measurements at $z\sim1100$.
-For a comprehensive review of the various determinations of the Hubble constant, see \cite{di2021realm} and \cite{Abdalla:2022yfr}.
-Many theoretical models have been proposed to alleviate the Hubble tension, with promising results; see, for instance, \cite{NojiriOdintsovPhysRep, schiavone2023f, montani2024metric, montani2025decay, montani2024modified, Valletta:2025bgu}.
-See also \cite{dainotti2021hubble, Dainotti2022b}.
+A further challenge in $f(R)$ gravity is the so-called ``Hubble tension'', i.e.,~the $4\sigma$ discrepancy in the detections of the Hubble constant value from different sources.
+On the~one hand, {the Supernova H0 for the Equation of State (S$H_0$ES) collaboration~\cite{Riess2022} that measures $H_0$ from the supernova data at low redshift $z$ ($z\sim 0.01$--$0.1$); while on the other hand the Planck satellite collaboration~\cite{Planck2018}} infers $H_0$ from the CMB measurements at $z\sim1100$.
+For~a comprehensive review of the various determinations of the Hubble constant, see~\cite{di2021realm,Abdalla:2022yfr}.
+Many theoretical models have been proposed to alleviate the Hubble tension, with~promising results, see, for~instance,~\cite{NojiriOdintsovPhysRep, schiavone2023f, montani2024metric, montani2025decay, montani2024modified, Valletta:2025bgu}.
+See also~\cite{dainotti2021hubble, Dainotti2022b, Odintsov:2020qzd, Odintsov:2023cli, Nojiri:2022ski, desimone2024doubletcosmologicalmodelschallenge, Dainotti:2024aha}.